fpereiro/gotoB/readme.md

 TODO

 - opaque & literal
+   - if literal, just for nbsp, not for inserting tags. otherwise, you need opaque.
 - negative priorities & nestedness
 - trample & perflogs

 ## Internals

 TODO

+negative priority descending to redraw outermost first. more efficient, more intuitive. when one is redrawn, its priority stays the same; nested are deleted and recreated, with priority downgraded.

+negative priority to do all the changes first, then redraw.
+More fine-grained control, without an externally imposed cycle.

 ### General architecture